-Look no further: here are all the best Fitbit deals, ready to be perused.
-And when we say all, we mean all: you can find the best deals on the most popular Fitbit models, including all the best fitness trackers released to date as well the smart scales and other, more random things such as the Fitbit Zip.
-Get fit for 2021 for cheaper with these bargain Fitbit deals.
+Get the best Fitbits for the lowest price available!
+You can also find the best deals on the most popular Fitbit models, including all the best fitness trackers released to date, e.g. Fitbit Charge 4 deals.
+Get fit in 2021 for less with these bargain Fitbit deals.

-Rest assured, you will always see the best Fitbit deals here, regardless the time or day of your visit, as out widgets scan the internet the very moment you load this page, giving you the most up to date prices on all models listed.
+Rest assured, you will always see the best Fitbit deals here, regardless of the time or day of your visit, as our widgets scan the internet the very moment you load this page, giving you the most up to date prices on all models listed.
 If you prefer a more direct approach, have a look at Fitbit's webshop or check the above retailer links for the latest Fitbit prices.

 Best Fitbit deals

 Best Fitbit Sense / Versa deals